We Love Chocolate.

 Chocolate Maker • Production Manager

 Jason and Scott are long time friends and can tell some pretty funny stories about the early days.
-In fact Jason actually tried pretty darn hard to convince Scott not to hire him.
-These days Jason leads the O&S ship beginning before the sun comes up on most days, making sure everything is running smoothly and efficiently, and quite honestly can be seen wearing just about any hat at the O&S factory... even if the sun ain't up yet.
+Jason tried pretty darn hard to convince Scott not to hire him, and we all see how that turned out.
+These days Jason leads the day to day going on’s at O&S, making sure everything is running smoothly and efficiently.
+In short, Jason can be seen wearing just about any hat at the O&S factory... even if the sun ain't up yet.